 Pictured above isn’t the world’s pinkest pink.
 But that’s only because your computer or phone screen simply can’t handle the pink.
 Most computers can display about 16.7 million colors, which is a lot, but at some point, the screens and colors can only get so bright.
 The pink above — in real life — is brighter than most computers can display.
 If you want to see just how bright the pinkest pink can get, you’ll have to see it with your own eyes.
-The good news is that you can buy some — for about $5, the maker of the pink, artist Stuart Semple, will sell you a 50-gram jar of it which you can turn into paint.
+The good news is as of 2017, you could buy some — for about $5, the maker of the pink, artist Stuart Semple, would sell you a 50-gram jar of it which you can turn into paint.
 Just click that link.

 Oh, but there’s a catch.
 Here’s the relevant text from the page linked above: